 Many of you may be wondering "What is amber?" and "Where does baltic amber come from?"
 Your questions will be answered on the first floor of the permanent exhibition, where visitors have an opportunity to travel millions of years back in time – to the primeval era of when fossil resins and Baltic amber began to form.

-This other-worldly experience will continue through an amber forest, where visitors can witness the process of which amber is formed, including a chance to interact with a 3D model of succinic acid, the essential chemical compound that is responsible for the formation of the mineral.
+This other-worldly experience continues through an amber forest, where visitors can witness the process of which amber is formed, including a chance to interact with a 3D model of succinic acid, the essential chemical compound that is responsible for the formation of the mineral.
 You may also be surprised to find yourself standing on a massive glacier that once dominated the landscape of Central Europe!
 For more on this topic, read our article: Amber - Baltic Gold.

 Animals and Insects in Amber - The collection of 'inclusions' at the Amber Museum, Gdańsk?

 The phenomenon of 'inclusions' (or 'imprints') of prehistoric flora and fauna are, by far, the most perplexing exhibits that have been engrained in the human consciousness since the release of Jurassic Park in the mid-90s.
-In the new version of Gdańsk's Amber Museum, the renowned 'sunken lizard' will remain on display, as well as a whole pack of newcomers - a preserved gecko, a 4cm specimen of a bird catcher, a parasitic wasp will all make their debut in the new premises.
+In the new version of Gdańsk's Amber Museum, the renowned 'sunken lizard' have remained on display, as well as a whole pack of newcomers - a preserved gecko, a 4cm specimen of a bird catcher, a parasitic wasp have all made their debut in the new premises.
 The museum is also home to the largest piece of Amber in the world - 68kg block that was uncovered in Sumatra.
 Amongst the mesmerising artworks and sculptures that have made use of Baltic Gold, you can find a prized new addition - a 17th-century chess set, originally carved in Gdańsk, that made its way to Amsterdam and then to Scotland before returning home.
 Thanks to its purchase, the chess set has now returned to the place of its creation, testifying to the mastery of the Gdańsk's early craftsmen, and providing a new point of interest for locals who think they've seen it all before!

 Baltic Amber Jewellery in Gdańsk